Foothills Mall (Tennessee)

 Foothills Mall is an indoor regional shopping mall located in Maryville, Tennessee, United States.
 Foothills Mall features approximately 70 stores and restaurants.
-Adjacent to the mall is the Foothills Plaza complex which includes several additional restaurants and a Kroger.
+Adjacent to the mall is the Foothills Plaza complex which includes several additional restaurants and a Publix.

 Opened in 1983, Foothills Mall is the only shopping mall in suburban Blount County, part of the Knoxville Metropolitan Area.
 The mall was originally anchored by Maryville-based Proffitt's, a regional department store; Miller's, another regional department store that was a division of Allied Stores; JCPenney; and Sears, which closed in February 2019.
 Proffitt's and Miller's no longer exist.
 The original Proffitt's space is now used by Belk, while the former Miller's/Hess's was demolished in 2011 to accommodate a new movie theater.

 The mall was renovated in 2006.

 On June 4, 2020, JCPenney announced that it would close in October 2020 as part of a plan to close 154 stores nationwide.
 After JCPenney closed, AMC Theatres, Belk, and TJ Maxx are the only remaining anchor stores left.

 The old Sears building was demolished a few years after Sears closed and a new grocery store known as Publix Super Market opened.

-In 2025, BJ’s Wholesale opened at the former JCPenny department store site.
+In 2025, BJ’s Wholesale opened at the former JCPenney department store site.
 The entire building was demolished and rebuilt.
 Additions include a new BJ’s Wholesale Gas Station and a BJ’s Wholesale Auto Center.